 The Degree Application is on MyUI.
-The MFA candidate MUST take responsibility for meeting these deadlines, or their graduation will be delayed until a subsequent session.
+The MFA candidate MUST take responsibility for meeting degree application deadlines, or their graduation will be delayed until a subsequent session.
 Use this Graduation Checklist from the Graduate College to make sure you have completed all of the steps for graduation and commencement during the semester in which you plan to graduate.

-Other Production Opportunities
+Production Opportunities

 The Dance Department offers opportunities for choreography and performance projects to be fully produced in a concert.
-Independent Choreography projects and works created through Choreography courses may be presented for adjudication for program consideration in the following two Space Place venues: the Graduate/Undergraduate Concert and the Faculty/Graduate Concert.
+Independent Choreography projects and works created through Choreography courses may be presented for adjudication for program consideration in the following two Space Place venues: the Graduate/Undergraduate Concert and the Graduate Concert.

-Works created through the Collaborative Performance Course also culminate in a fully produced concert in Space Place.
-Also, on occasion, choreography by graduate students may be selected to become part of the repertory of UI Dance Company, the Dance Department's touring repertory dance ensemble.
-Graduate choreography has also been featured on Dance Gala programs, the Dance Department's annual premiere event.
-The final production opportunity of the academic year is the MFA Event, organized and produced by the graduate student cohort, and typically held at the end of April.
+On occasion, choreography by graduate students may be selected to become part of the repertory of UI Dance Company, the Dance Department's touring repertory dance ensemble or to be performed at Dance Gala, the Dance Department's annual premier event.
+The Grad Event, organized and produced by the graduate student cohort, is typically held near the end of the fall semester.

-Graduate/Undergraduate Concert & Faculty/Graduate Concert Guidelines
+Graduate/Undergraduate Concert & Graduate Concert Guidelines